Travel Blog – Blog About Traveling | The Broad Life

 The well-known Xing Fu Tang’s Brown Sugar Boba Milk with a golden leaf.

-Moreover, here they have big brands from fashion to fast food chain go alongside with local ones.
-As well, you can even find one of the largest milk tea chain of Taiwan here, Xing Fu Tang.
-I had even got in a long line for more than 30 minutes, just to try it’s trending Brown Sugar Boba Milk a Golden Leaf on top.
+Moreover, here they have big brands from fashion to fast food chains that go alongside local ones.
+As well, you can even find one of the largest milk tea chains of Taiwan here, Xing Fu Tang.
+I had even gotten in a long line for more than 30 minutes, just to try its trending Brown Sugar Boba Milk with a Golden Leaf on top.
 It was really interesting to try.
 The cup was so cool with a golden leaf.
 But honestly, I was more in love with the unbranded milk tea made by the locals.

 Popular grilled beef at Taipei night markets.

-Of course, it will be a big mistake when visiting a night market but don’t try the foods.
-At Ximending, you have a long list of Taipei cuisine that you definitely must-try, those are:
+Of course, it will be a big mistake when visiting a night market, but don’t try the food.
+At Ximending, you have a long list of Taipei cuisine that you definitely must try, those are:

 4. Ningxia Night Market – Many Delicious Foods You Cannot Miss

-Food stalls on the two sides of Ningxia night market.
+Food stalls are on the two sides of the Ningxia night market.

-Not so many news or blogs mention about Ningxia, but this night market is one of the place you shouldn’t miss when visiting Taipei.
-Actually, my booked hotel, the Queens Hotel 2, is just about a 10′ walk from the market.
-Therefore, I had a great chance to explore this must-go night market of Taipei.
+Not so many news or blogs mentioned Ningxia, but this night market is one of the places you shouldn’t miss when visiting Taipei.
+Actually, my booked hotel, the Queens Hotel 2, is just about a 10-minute walk from the market.
+Therefore, I had a great chance to explore this must-visit night market of Taipei.

 Grilled King Oyster Mushroom.

-All the night markets in Taipei have so delicious foods, and so does Ningxia!
+All the night markets in Taipei have so delicious food, and so does Ningxia!
 Indeed, the market is not too big, so you can easily try all the foods there.
 I especially want to highlight the king oyster mushroom.
-Because those mushrooms are placed extremely attractive on the counters.
+Because those mushrooms are placed extremely attractively on the counters.
 In addition, the mushrooms’ scent rising while grilling will make your stomach instantly hungry.
-After grilled, those mushrooms will be cut into bite-sized pieces, then added sauces with spices, making them so much more delicious.
+After being grilled, those mushrooms will be cut into bite-sized pieces, then added to sauces with spices, making them so much more delicious.

 Deep Fried Taro Ball at Ningxia night market.